TheMcBain92/LoRaBLE/README.md

 Serial Protocol
 ===============

 The same protocol is used over USB, Bluetooth and BLE.
-It accepts commands of the form
+It Sends commands of the form

 something=value<CR><LF>